tamarincity/ocdap8_pur_beurre/README.md

 # ocdap8_pur_beurre
 Website that allows you to find a food equivalent to the one of your choice but of better quality.

-## Adding products in the database
+## Adding products to the database

 Open the terminal in the src folder then type: python manage.py addproducts "quantity" "keyword" "quantity" "keyword" "quantity" "keyword" ...